How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 Can My HQ-100 or MX-100II Play MIDI Files?

-The MX-100II (and its Japanese counterpart, the HQ-100) is typically not able to play MIDI files off of floppy disks, using instead Yamaha’s proprietary E-SEQ format.
+The MX-100II (and its Japanese counterpart, the HQ-100) is typically not able to play MIDI files from floppy disks, using instead Yamaha’s proprietary E-SEQ format.
 I have several articles on transferring your Disklavier floppy disks and converting MIDI files to E-SEQ.
-However, when sourcing a compatibility table for Disklaviers, I had multiple indications the … Read more
+However, while putting together a compatibility table for Disklaviers, I had multiple indications the … Read more